IFDL-WSU/Viscous-Droplet-Impact/Image-Processing/README.md

 ---
 ## Dependencies <a name="dependencies"></a>
-The following packes are required for this applet to function properly: <br /> "MATLAB"
+The following packages are required for this applet to function properly: <br /> "MATLAB"

 ## Known Bugs <a name="bugs"></a>